lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Let us create 2 groups to differentiate the PEG from the H2O, by adding the following lines to *input.lammps*:
+    Let us create 2 groups to differentiate the PEG from the H2O, by adding the following lines into *input.lammps*:

 ..  code-block:: lammps